adam-huganir/yutc/README.md

 finds it useful, here it is.
 Enjoy the weird niche features!

 Others will likely be more actively maintained, and are rad so check them out!

+# Notes

+The name `yutc` is a acronym of `yet-unnamed-template-cli`, which i guess is now in fact named.